greqov/sowa/README.md

 3. Add new `Russian (SOWA)` layout in settings (or `setxkbmap`) as usual (`setxkbmap -layout us,r1`).

+## Windows setup

+To install `SOWA`, `SOWARU` layouts on Windows look into _/windows_ folder:

+- _/windows/kanata_ folder contains kanata files; just copy this folder (to `C:\bin\kanata\` for example), copy latest `sowa-60.kbd` config file inside, launch with `kanata-launcher.bat`.
+All those files here in for quick setup only.
+You can do this manually, no need to download suspicious `*.exe` files from Internet.

+- _/windows/sowaru_ folder contains files for installing Cyrillic `SOWARU` layout; those files were generated from `sowaru.klc` keyboard file in [Microsoft Keyboard Layout Creator (MSKLC)](https://www.microsoft.com/en-us/download/details.aspx?id=102134).
+I believe you only need amd64 files here but I saved them all just in case.
+Run `setup.exe` to install `SOWARU` layout.
+Go to System settings -> Language settings -> Prefered languages -> Russian -> Options -> Add a keyboard -> SOWARU.
+Reboot.
+Please reboot.
+You may also want to setup hotkeys to switch between `ЙЦУКЕН` and `SOWARU` layouts (in case of using 2 cyrillic layouts).

+## Other files

+- _/jsons_ folder contains json files for [Keyboard Layout Analyzer KLAnext v0.06](https://klanext.keyboard-design.com/).

 ## Links

 - [Linux: How to make your own keyboard layout](https://lipanski.com/posts/custom-keyboard-layout) by Florin Lipan;